Ken Webster (American football)

-Kendarius DeMaureya Webster (born June 19, 1996) is an American football cornerback who is currently a free agent.
+Kendarius DeMaureya Webster (born June 19, 1996) is an American professional football cornerback.
 He played college football at Ole Miss.

 Professional career

 New England Patriots

-Webster was drafted by the New England Patriots in the seventh round (252nd overall) of the 2019 NFL Draft.
+Webster was selected by the New England Patriots in the seventh round (252nd overall) of the 2019 NFL draft.
 He was released by the Patriots during final roster cuts on August 31, 2019.

 Miami Dolphins

 On September 1, 2019, Webster was claimed off waivers by the Miami Dolphins.
 He was placed on injured reserve on December 10, 2019.
 He finished the season with 19 tackles and a pass deflection in eight games and five starts.
 On September 5, 2020, Webster was waived by the Dolphins and signed to the practice squad the next day.

 San Francisco 49ers

 On September 16, 2020, Webster was signed to the active roster of the San Francisco 49ers off the Dolphins practice squad.
 He was placed on injured reserve on December 1, 2020.
 On January 21, 2021, Webster signed a one-year contract extension with the team.
 He was waived on August 16, 2021.